Mumbai: Girls rise from ashes of their homes to crack HSC exams

-Despite the fact that their homes burnt down just a day before their Board exams, Firdos Ansari and Ankita Solakar have emerged with first class scores
+Despite the fact that their homes burnt down just a day before their Board exams, two girls from Mumbai, Firdos Ansari and Ankita Solakar, have emerged with first class scores

 Proving that grit and determination can beat even the most daunting odds, two girls from Mumbai emerged triumphant after the HSC results were announced yesterday, both with admirable scores that belie the trauma they suffered when their homes burned down just before the papers.

 Ankita (above) and Firdos (below, right) celebrate their HSC exam triumph with their families.
 Both girls did not let the trauma of losing their homes dishearten them, and worked hard to score first-class results

 mid-day had reported two separate blazes in the city that had ravaged these girls’ homes just a day before they had to appear for exams.

 Mumbai building fire: Lost everything, even hall ticket, says girl (Firdos Ansari's story reported by mid-day on February 7)